microfarad-de/nastia-server/README.md

 * System diagnostics [`bin/monitor`](https://github.com/microfarad-de/nastia-server/blob/master/opt/nastia-server/bin/monitor):
 runs extensive system diagnostics every night and send an automated test report via email.
 * Fan control [`sbin/fan`](https://github.com/microfarad-de/nastia-server/blob/master/opt/nastia-server/sbin/fan):
 controls the CPU cooling fan over the Raspberry Pi's GPIO pin.
+This script runs as a service with `service start fan`.
-* UPS control [`sbin/ups`](https://github.com/microfarad-de/nastia-server/blob/master/opt/nastia-server/sbin/ups): reads the status of the UPS and ensures a safe shutdown upon power loss (www.microfarad.de/pi-ups)
+* UPS control [`sbin/ups`](https://github.com/microfarad-de/nastia-server/blob/master/opt/nastia-server/sbin/ups): reads the status of the UPS and ensures a safe shutdown upon power loss (see www.microfarad.de/pi-ups).
+This script runs as a service with `service start ups`.

 ## Installation

-The directory structure of this repository reflects the Linux file system structure relative to its root directory _(/)_.
+The directory structure of this repository reflects the Linux file system structure relative to its root directory `/`.

-In order to install this package, please copy the contents of the _opt_ directory to your Linux file system; please also copy the cron, logrotate and systemd service configuration files into the respective _etc_ sub-directories.
-Finally, create a copy of the configuration file under _/opt/nastia-server/etc/nastia-server.conf_ renaming it to _nastia-server.local_; then modify the parameters inside copied file to achieve your desired setup.
+In order to install this package, please copy the contents of the `opt` directory to your Linux file system; please also copy the cron, logrotate and systemd service configuration files into the respective `etc` sub-directories.
+Finally, create a copy of the configuration file under `/opt/nastia-server/etc/nastia-server.conf` renaming it to `nastia-server.local`; then modify the parameters inside copied file to achieve your desired setup.

 ## Dependencies